Top Attractions at the Granada Alhambra Palace

 Its gardens were designed for the rest and recreation of the sultans.
 They were filled with ornamental orchards, vegetable gardens and well-tended courtyards.

-16. Generalife Palace
+Generalife Palace

 When the sultans of Granada wanted to escape for a while from the formalities of the court they would go to the Generalife Palace, a place designed for relaxation and rest.
 It is another of the most beautiful areas of the Alhambra where you will want to take photos and videos.

-17. Partal Gardens
+Partal Gardens

 The gardens of the Partal are a fantastic place to stroll through during your visit to the Alhambra in Granada.
 They extend from the exit of the Rauda to the Torre de las Damas.
 In the past, the gardens surrounding the royal palaces and the residences of the Nasrid nobility were located in the same place.

-18. Royal Cemetery or La Rauda
+Royal Cemetery or La Rauda

 Located between the Nasrid Palaces and the Palace of Charles V, La Rauda is the only cemetery in the monumental complex that remains today.
 It was destined for the Nasrid royal family but today remains empty as Boabdil, the last king of Granada, moved all the tombs to a village in the mountains.

-Tickets for the Alhambra
+How to get tickets for the Alhambra

-The mythical Alhambra is one of the most beautiful monuments in Spain and every year it breaks visitor records.
+The legendary Alhambra is one of the most beautiful monuments in Spain and every year it breaks visitor records.
 You can imagine that to see such a place it is advisable to get tickets for the Alhambra in Granada online and at least a month or two in advance of your trip if you do not want to run the risk of running out of them and having to queue endlessly at the ticket office to try to get them at the last minute.

 In Hellotickets you can book tickets for the Alhambra and Nasrid Palaces, as well as, of course, compare prices, schedules and availability of tickets and guided tours.